Yandex-Practicum/practicum_en_data_example_repo/README.md

 ## An example of project desriptions in README.md

-These projects were completed during the training of the Data Analyst / Data Scientist professional program in Practicum by Yandex.
+These projects were completed for Practicum's Data Analyst / Data Scientist professional training programs.

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |